Atabeg: Title origins and meanings

 The word atabeg is a compound of the Turkic word ata, "ancestor", or "father" and the word beg or bey, "lord, leader, prince".
 Beg is stated in some sources as being of Iranian origin (as in the compound Baghdad from bag/beg "lord" and dad "given").
 However, according to Gerhard Doerfer, the word beg may have possibly been of Turkic origin – the origin of the word still remains disputed to this day.
+The term has no relation to the separate Turkic word elteber, despite their similar meanings and appearance.

-The title Atabeg was common during the Seljuk rule of the Near East starting in the 12th century.
+The title Atabeg was common in the Seljuk rule of West Asia starting in the 12th century.
 It was also common in Mesopotamia (Iraq).
 When a Seljuk prince died, leaving minor heirs, a guardian would be appointed to protect and guide the young princes.
 These guardians would often marry their wards' widowed mothers, thus assuming a role similar to a surrogate father's.
 Amongst the Turkmen tribes, as in Persia, the rank was senior to a khan.

 The title Atabeg was also in use for officers in Mamluk Egypt; some of them were proclaimed sultan before the incorporation into the Ottoman Empire.
 After the end of Seljuk rule, the title was used only intermittently.

 When describing the Atabegs of Azerbaijan, the Ildeniz (Ildegoz) dynasty, the title Atabeg-e-Azam (Great Atabeg) was used, to denote their superior standing, power and influence on the Seljuk sultans.

-In Persian, the style Atabek-e-Azam was occasionally used as an alternative title for the Shah's Vazir-e-Azam (Grand Vizier), notably in 1834–35 for Mirza Abolghasem Farahani, Gha'em Magham, in 1848–51 for Mirza Mohammed Taghi Khan, Amir-e Kabir, in 1906–07 for Mirza Ali Asghar Khan, Amin-ol Soltan, and finally in 1916 for a Qajar prince, Major-General Shahzadeh Sultan 'Abdu'l Majid Mirza, Eyn-ol Douleh.
+In Persian, the style Atabek-e-Azam was occasionally used as an alternative title for the Shah's Vazir-e-Azam (Grand Vizier), notably in 1834–35 for Abol-Qasem Qa'em-Maqam, in 1848–51 for Amir Kabir, in 1906–07 for Mirza Ali Asghar Khan Amin al-Soltan, and finally in 1916 for a Qajar prince, Major-General Abdol Majid Mirza.